 Alternately, if there is no one around to save a dying individual, the player behind him or her may instead attempt to do so themselves.
-If help is imminent, a character may expend fifty Fortune points in order to halt the loss of Fortitude values for one turn, and if help is not so close, they may instead expend two hundred and fifty Fortune points to acquire another Kill check, at their current Fortitude trait, to stop dying.
+If help is imminent, a character may expend fifty Fortune points to halt the loss of Fortitude values for one turn, and if help is not so close, they may instead expend two hundred and fifty Fortune points to acquire another Kill check, at their current Fortitude value, to stop dying.

 If a dying character's Fortitude loss is halted in any manner, the character will not die - at least, not because of their current injuries.
 Instead, they will remain unconscious for 1d10 hours, and assuming they do not suffer any additional damage during that time, they will awaken as per the above: with their current Fortitude rank value in Health points.

 If an unconscious character (one who currently lacks any Health points) is struck while they are down, the situation can be handled in one of two fashions.
-The most simple of these involves prompting another Kill check, against their current Fortitude trait... which may not be anywhere near their peak level at the moment.
-The failure of this Fortitude ACT will cause an immediate resumption of Fortitude loss, per the above.
+The most simple of these involves prompting another Kill check, against their current Fortitude value... which may not be anywhere near their peak level at the moment.
+The failure of this Fortitude ACTION will cause an immediate resumption of Fortitude loss, per the above.